RubixML/ML/README.md

 ```

 ### Gaussian Mixture
 A Gaussian Mixture model (GMM) is a probabilistic model for representing the presence of clusters within an overall population without requiring a sample to know which sub-population it belongs to a priori.
-GMMs are similar to centroid-based clusterers like [K Means](#k-means) but allow not just the centers (*means*) to be learned but the radii (*variances*) as well.
+GMMs are similar to centroid-based clusterers like [K Means](#k-means) but allow the centers (*means*) *and* the radii (*variances*) to be learned as well.

 ##### Unsupervised | Learner | Probabilistic | Verbose | Persistable